Accidental Movement of a Ball on the Putting Green

 It is important to understand that your USGA Handicap Index is a number used to measure your skill and is generally used to compare players on a unilateral level.
 Each course has a conversion chart to determine your course handicap at its facility.

-Your Handicap Index will be the initial number used to determine your course handicap for tournament play.
+Your GHIN Handicap Index will be the initial number used to determine your course handicap for tournament play.

 Course handicaps will be determined from handicap indices and limited to 36 for all DWGA tournaments.